Kietpawpan/pythonApp/README.md

 8. Show the name of my app as MuliplyN, on the title bar of the window.
 9. Show the text that describes what this app can do, in the window, with 20-px space between lines.
 10. Add the input box in the window.
 The box width is 15 px.
-11. Show the button (marked as ได้แก่) with the command of show_output.
+11. Show the button (marked as Run) with the command of show_output.
 12. Resize the button width to 15 px.
 13. Show the output, with 20-px space between lines.
 14. Show the app window on the desktop of the computer.